alorence/django-modern-rpc/docs/source/2_advanced_features/error_handling.rst

         }
     }

 All information about logging configuration can be found in `official Django docs`_.

+.. versionadded:: 0.7
    By default, logs from ``modernrpc.*`` modules are discarded silently.
 This behavior prevent the common Python 2 error message "No handlers could be found for logger XXX".

 .. _official Django docs: https://docs.djangoproject.com/en/dev/topics/logging/#configuring-logging